JoeXia77/Calculate-Pi/README.md

 # Calculate-Pi
-Calculate the value of Pi, 10000 digit accuracy or more
+Aim: Calculate the value of Pi, 10000 digit accuracy or more

 Language: Python 3

-contents:
-1. prove the method is right
-2. find the relationship between looping time and digit of accuracy achieved
-3. calculate the Pi of 10000 digit accuracy, change the work_context.prec and looping time if you want change the accuracy
+points I learned from programming it:
+1. for high precision, need more digit to contain an number so, import decimal use a = decimal.Decimal(number) and a**2 and a.sqrt() to solve it

+2. after prove this method is right, we want to know: if you want keep it accurate at 10000th digit, how many loops you need to run the conclusion is you need to run 10000 * 1.6590389016018308 + 20 (plus 20 for safty, you know float number is not that accurate and the tendency calculated by graph also has  a little error, so extra looping times are needed to achiece the result)